Proven-Paradox/shaper-system/Handbook.md

 > Since they are providing a guardian role for their party, XU-808 purchases Initiative bonuses when they can so they can act to quickly defend their friends.
 Since Marona is more focused on damage and has the defenses to soak a hit if she needs to, she decides to allow Marona's Initiative to stay at its base value.

 #### Skill Points
-You may spend 1 XP to gain 4 Skill Points.
-The maximum number of points you can put into any skill is 3 + your [Max Potential](#max-potential).
+Skill Points are used to improve at a Skill.
+You may spend 1 XP to gain 4 Skill Points, each of which increases a Skill's Realized Potential by 1.
+The maximum number of points you can put into any individual Skill is 3 + your [Max Potential](#max-potential).

 > Marona is in an action packed game where danger is everywhere.
 She quickly finds that she can use points in Awareness, Endure, and Stealth.
 She also maxes out her Lore and Investigation Skills as she delves into deeper arcane secrets.
 >